asdf404/personal-budget-tg-bot/README.md

 Example usage:

 ```
-YOU: 100 #food #burger #cola Burger and cola in my favorite place
+YOU: 150 awesome #burger and #cola
-BOT: Added 100RUB
+BOT: Added 150RUB
 YOU: 2000 Some wrong entry
 BOT: Added 2000RUB
 YOU: /revert